Don’t risk losing your Medicaid benefits

 Log in to your account at YourTexasBenefits.com and click Select Details for your case.
 If it’s time for you to renew your benefits, it will say Yes in the Time to Renew column.

 You should respond to any request HHSC sends you.
-When you get a notice that your renewal is due, follow the instructions to complete and return the information.
-If you don’t do this, you may lose your Medicaid coverage.
+When you get a notice that your renewal is due, follow the instructions to complete and return the information as soon as possible.
+This will ensure that your benefits continue if you are elligible.

 The best way to complete your renewal is online at YourTexasBenefits.com.